opoku1968/reddit-news-repo/README.md

 The Readme layout was based on the example by [Kera Cudmore - Readme Examples](https://github.com/kera-cudmore/readme-examples/blob/main/README.md?plain=1) and [Sdalsosa - Readme](https://github.com/Sdalsosa/ComposerHub/blob/main/README.md)

-The wireframe mockups were created using [Figma](https://https://www.figma.com/)
+The mockups were created using [Figma](https://https://www.figma.com/)

 Once complete, the readme file was passed through a spelling and grammar check via [Grammarly](https://www.grammarly.com/)

 ___

-## Media

-For placeholder Images when no image is uploaded to blog post, I have used [picsum](https://picsum.photos/) which provides a library of stock Images that display as a placeholder.

-All other content and Images are my own.

 ___